dynhughbrien/dynatrace-ai-agent-instrumentation-examples/copilot-studio/README.md

 # Microsoft Copilot Studio

-SaaS System that does not seem to provide
+SaaS System that does not seem to provide performance exportable  metrics

 This is how you monitor:
 👉 https://copilotstudio.microsoft.com/ (the actual URL experience)